kayalion/shiza/README.md

 # Shiza

-Shiza is a server management tool for a web office still heavy under development.
+Shiza is a server management tool for a web office.
+It's still under development.

 You can use it to:
 - manage web environments and databases for your projects